Aditya-86014/Task-02/README.md

 MENTOR: NEELA SANTOSH KUMAR

-OBJECTIVE : To implement the python programming and coding skills in creating a real time projects.
+OBJECTIVE : To implement the python programming and coding skills in creating a Student grade tracker.

 ACTIVITIES :